xiumingxu/blockchain/README.md

  Documents for the implementation are in SUBFOLDERS/README.md

  ## Possible enhancements
-- Server side: implement authorization process
+- Server side: implement authorization process (started)
 - Implement database connection based on different client IDs
-- Optimize performance on the client side
+- Optimize performance on the client side (started with multithread implementation)

 # Copyright
 See `LICENSE` file.